mpawl/certmonitor/README.md

 ## Email account to send alerts from

 I recommend setting up a Gmail account to use for IT infrastructure alerts.
-Although, given that this script levereges 'smtplib' to send plain text email, any email provider can be used that supports SMTP over SSL with tunneled plain text credentials.
+Although, given that this script levereges `smtplib` to send plain text email, any email provider can be used that supports SMTP over SSL with tunneled plain text credentials.

 If you choose to set up a Gmail account to use for alerts, you must open the account, enable MFA, enable SMTP/IMAP, and create an app password.
-Copy the app passowrd and it will be popualted in to the '.env' file for certmonitor.
+Copy the app passowrd and it will be popualted in to the `.env` file for certmonitor.

 # Installation and Setup